Sydney Coordinated Adaptive Traffic System: Traffic Adaptive Operation

 ATC systems provide advanced method of traffic signal control called Traffic Adaptive Control where the operational timing plans including cycle length, splits and offsets are continuously reviewed and modified in small increment, almost on a cycle-by-cycle basis, to match with the prevailing demand measured by the detectors connected to the on-street traffic controllers.

+Products

+Current SCATS-developed products include SCATS Roadside, SCATS Console and SCATS Data Insights.

+In 2026, Control Centre and Data Insights are planned to support Data insights APIs to support external access to road network metrics.

 SCATS Ramp Metering System

 The SCATS Ramp Metering System (SRMS) is a SCATS subsystem and controls traffic signals at the entries of motorways and integrates with SCATS intersection control for promoting integrated real-time management of the traffic corridor as a whole.
 The objective of SRMS, based on current traffic conditions, is to efficiently determine: